gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - top nav bar is custom nav bar
       - customizable title: via gtio link that spawned the container
       - shopping list btn visible
       - back btn to return to previous container
+   - list of products in masonry view
+      - list defined by api
+- A user can see a custom header on certain Browse Products pages
    - custom visual header (optional)
        - image specified by api
        - link specified by api
+- A user can see a customized standard cell call to action on certain Browse Products pages
    - customizable standard cell (optional)
        - styled text
        - chevron on right
        - text set by api
        - destination set by api
+- A user can select from a menu picker to sort the list
+   - customizable standard picker menu
+      - items defined by apis
+      - selected item defined by api
+      - api path for each item defined by api
-    - list of products in masonry view
+      - api design will be similar to list tabs in GTIOv3